FredLavoie/workout-tracker/README.md

 # workout-tracker

-This app was built for my partner and I to use everyday to track our workouts, our personal records and to search previous workouts for inspiration or to redo a workout to try and beat our score.
+This app was built to track workouts and personal records.
+The application provides information on the number of workouts completed per month and year.
+There's a calendar view and weekly view to make it easy to review what workouts were done recently, and there's also a search page that enables you to search previous workouts for inspiration or to redo a workout to try and beat our score.

 The stack for the app is made up of [Django](https://www.djangoproject.com/) + [Django Rest Framework](https://www.django-rest-framework.org/) for the backend, [PostgreSQL](https://www.postgresql.org/) for the database, [React](https://reactjs.org/) for the frontend framework along with [Material-UI](https://material-ui.com/) for the CSS framework.